Ala Kul Lake Itinerary

 Ala Kul Trek | Horse Back Riding in Kyrgyzstan

-But if you want to learn a bit from our mistakes, you should note some points.
+But if you want to learn a bit from our mistakes which are described here in our article, you should note some points.

 First one is of course that you should be aware of your time in case you don’t want to get dark as we did.